ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

   - If the value is divisible by 3, replace the value with “Fizz”
   - If the value is divisible by 5, replace the value with “Buzz”
   - If the value is divisible by 3 and 5, replace the value with “FizzBuzz”

+20. Hashtable: Implement a Hashtable with the following methods: add, get, contains, hash.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->